-The Head teachers, Janine Barratt and Catherine Turner, have overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.
-Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
-The Designated Safeguarding Lead/Leads (DSL) and their Deputy/Deputies in our school are Janine Barratt at TV, Catherine Turner and TV and BRJS and Sue Osborne at BRJS.
+The Head teachers, Catherine Turner and Janine Barratt, have overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.

+Safeguarding is everyone's responsibility - however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
+The Designated Safeguarding Leads (DSL) and their Deputies in our school are Janine Barratt TV, Michelle Gough TV, Catherine Turner BRJS, Sue Osborne BRJS and TV and Kathryn Harby BRJS.